noxmwalsh/coding_challenge/README.md

 **Features List**:

 * Users can sign-up, sign-in, and sign out.
 Signed in users can do write actions on the app (for example, creating or deleting a post)
-* Each post has four attributes: Body, Description, Title, and Hero Image URL (potential to change this to use attached images with active_storage/paperclip).
+* Each post has four attributes: Body, Description, Title, and Hero Image (Using ActiveStorage and miniMagick).
 The signed in author is the assigned user of a created post.
 * Pagination is available (max post per page is 10)
 * There's a bunch of rspec specs added
 * Each page has a unique slug to it that's derived from the title